Nivalyx/osu-wiki/wiki/BBCode/id.md

 ## Trivia

 - Artikel ini diadaptasi dari utas forum ["HOW TO: Forum BBCodes"](https://osu.ppy.sh/community/forums/topics/445599) yang ditulis oleh [Stefan](https://osu.ppy.sh/users/626907).
-- Dahulu kala, terdapat sebuah bug yang memungkinkan pengguna membuat teks transparan dengan menggunakan [tag warna](#colour) dan mengetik "transparent" setelah tanda sama dengan (`=`).
+- Dahulu kala, terdapat sebuah bug yang memungkinkan pengguna untuk membuat teks transparan dengan menggunakan [tag colour](#colour) dan mengetik "transparent" setelah tanda sama dengan (`=`).
   - Untuk saat ini, teks akan kembali ke warna default (putih) saat itu terjadi.
+- Before the imagemap tag was added, it was possible to add a hyperlink to an image by combining the url and img tags, however, only one hyperlink can be set per image.
+This would require slicing the original image into several pieces (i.e. for each link one partial image) and arranging them horizontally side by side.